 - a.
-Elimination of operator error in speed and timing of testing. - Reduction of backlash (unmeasured movements due to machining tolerance and wear). - c.
+Elimination of operator error in speed and timing of testing. - b.
+Reduction of backlash (unmeasured movements due to machining tolerance and wear). - c.
 Graphical display of useful comparative information such as hysteresis losses. - d.
-Carousel feed allowing up to 12 balls to be tested in three axes without operator assistance. - The machine can also be used to pre-compress balls according to the Rules of Tennis.
+Carousel feed allowing up to 12 balls to be tested in three axes without operator assistance. - e.
+The machine can also be used to pre-compress balls according to the Rules of Tennis.

 All of these advantages give the automated machine more functionality, accuracy and better reproducibility of results than the Stevens machine.
-For further information on automated compression machines, contact the ITF Technical Centre.
+For further information on automated compression machines, contact the ITF Technical Centre. v.

-v.
 Rebound.
-Record four valid measurements per ball (disregarding bounces that deviate significantly from vertical) and report mean rebound height in centimetres to one decimal place.
+Record four valid measurements per ball (disregarding bounces that deviate significantly from vertical) and report mean rebound height in centimetres rounded to zero decimal places.